JSheare/TGF_and_glow_search_program/README.md

 ### **Including Only the Top-Ranked Short Events:**
-To include only the top-ranked short events, you can use the '-t' flag:
+To include only the top-ranked short events, you can use the '-tr' flag:

-    tgf-collect yymmdd yymmdd detector -t
+    tgf-collect yymmdd yymmdd detector -tr

 By default, only events with a rank of one are included, but if you'd like to include events with ranks that are equal to or higher than a particular value, you can do so by supplying the value as an argument.
 Here's an example where only events with rank 13 or higher are included:

-    tgf-collect yymmdd yymmdd detector -t 13
+    tgf-collect yymmdd yymmdd detector -tr 13

+### **Including Only Short Events With A Minimum Score:**
+To include only those short events which have a score greater than or equal to a certain value, you can use the '-ms' flag.
+Here's an example where only events with a score at or above 0.3 are included:

+    tgf-collect yymmdd yymmdd detector -ms 0.3

 # **Using Data Tools:**